-If you prefer a card with no annual fee, the Capital One® SavorOne® Cash Rewards Credit Card is still offering a $150 bonus for cardholders who spend $500 in the first three months.
+The Savor charges a $95 annual fee, however.
+If you’d rather avoid an annual fee, the Capital One® SavorOne® Cash Rewards Credit Card* is a good alternative.
+The SavorOne is currently offering a $150 bonus for cardholders who spend $500 in the first three months.

 Which Savor card is better in the first year?

 Both the Savor and SavorOne cards offer top tier rewards rates with bonus cash back on dining, entertainment and grocery shopping.
 Unlike some cash back cards with bonus categories, there are no limits on the amount of rewards you can earn.
 The sign-up bonuses for both cards are also high, allowing users to make a little extra money the first year.

 |Savor Cash Rewards Credit Card||SavorOne Cash Rewards Credit Card|

 |Sign-up bonus||$300 if you spend $3,000 in first 3 months||$150 if you spend $500 in first 3 months|